This article discusses the view of Jesus in the letter to the Colossians; is Jesus God? Is He equal to the Father? Or is He a created being?

 “He holds all creation together” (New Living).

-The Supreme One – Alternatively “firstborn of all creation” may mean that He is the most important of all creation because He created all things.
-The word “firstborn” (prōtotokos) initially meant literally the one born first, but in the Jewish culture over time became a designation of preeminence (Gen. 49:3–4; Ex.
+The word “firstborn” (prōtotokos) initially literally meant the one born first, but over time became a designation of preeminence (Gen. 49:3–4; Ex.
 4:22).
-For example, David, the youngest of Jesse, was named “firstborn” (Psalm 89:20–27).
+For example, David, the youngest of Jesse, was called “firstborn” (Psalm 89:20–27).
 Manasseh was born to Joseph first, but Ephraim, his younger brother, was “firstborn” due to his position as given by their father Jacob (Gen. 48:13–20, Jer.
 31:9).

-Jesus is both “the firstborn of all creation” (Col 1:15) and the “firstborn from the dead” (v18; cf. Rev. 1:5).
-But He was not literally the first to be raised from death.
+Jesus is also the “firstborn from the dead” (Col. 1:18; cf. Rev. 1:5), but He was not literally the first to be raised from death.
 Lazarus, for example, was raised from death before Him.
 “Firstborn from the dead” therefore means to be the most important person ever to be raised from death.

 “The firstborn over all creation” (NIV);